JetBrains/Qodana/topics/ui-overview.md

 > To learn more about inspection profiles, see the [](qodana-yaml.md#Set+up+a+profile) section.
 > You can also edit profile settings in the [`qodana.yaml`](qodana-yaml.md) file.

-## License audit
+## Project audit
 {id="ui-overview-project-audit"}

-<link-summary>In the License audit tab, you can configure how %product% will run this feature.</link-summary>
+<link-summary>In the Project audit tab, you can configure how %product% will run this feature.</link-summary>

 <include from="lib_qd.topic" element-id="license-audit-tab" use-filter="ui-overview,empty" />